All applications will be processed through OTCAS. There is no supplemental application required by Elmhurst University.

 Official transcripts from all institutions attended must be submitted directly to OTCAS, Transcript Department, PO Box 9120, Watertown, MA 02471.

-Official transcripts sent to the College will not be considered.
+Official transcripts sent to the University will not be considered.

-*Note: The master of occupational therapy program does not accept transfer credits toward the fulfillment of graduate level coursework required to complete the master of occupational therapy degree at Elmhurst College.
+*Note: The master of occupational therapy program does not accept transfer credits toward the fulfillment of graduate level coursework required to complete the master of occupational therapy degree at Elmhurst University.

 All in progress and future coursework including outstanding prerequisite requirements must be documented in the OTCAS application and/or included on an official transcript verifying the intent to complete the requirement.